Teaching Ratings¶

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

-Conclusion: Since the p-value is less than 0.05, we reject the null hypothesis as there is evidence that there is a difference in mean evaluation scores based on gender.
+Answer: Since the p-value is less than 0.05, we reject the null hypothesis as there is evidence that there is a difference in mean evaluation scores based on gender.
 The coefficient -0.1680 means that females get 0.168 scores less than men.

 Using regression with ANOVA, does beauty score for instructors differ by age?¶